QUAIL SEEDS

 A short amaranth for early harvest, short-season areas, or places where you don't want something too tall.
 At 3-4 feet, this is no taller than a tomato plant, and easy to harvest.
 Bred by Ellen Bartholomew for big yields of grain on smaller plants, this variety shows the full color range of amaranth--from yellow and green through pink, coral, red, burgundy, and purple.
 The leaves, which are tasty when young, are often speckled or splashed with red.

-If you live somewhere that frowns on growing food in the front yard, this is the perfect answer--looks just like a celosia.
+If you live somewhere that frowns on growing food in the front yard, this is the perfect answer--looks just like a celosia flowers.
 And in fact, amaranth is a big new idea in the cut flower trade.
 So you can enjoy these wonderful plants in every way.
 Unfortunately, birds enjoy them too, so have a plan for excluding them.
 500 seeds

 • Facebook